*Three Year Update*

-- We learned the lesson of acoustics in a dining room with windows galore, and installed endless baffles to absorb sound.
+- We learned the lesson of acoustics in a dining room whose walls are 90% window, and installed endless baffles to address the problem.
 Most of them blend in like big chameleons, but trust me when I tell you, they’re everywhere.

 - The owners opened yet another restaurant in the Limoncello’s original location, just one block north.

 - The family patriarch, Mario, originally from Bologna and one of the world’s best storytellers, sadly passed away just after returning home from his yearly trip to Italy.
-Over the course of four projects with this family, I really came to love Mario, and I know how proud he was of his sons’ success in building their businesses.
-Mario’s picture continues to hang throughout the restaurant, and a few lions (his favorite) watch over the restaurant, just as he did up until his very last day.
+Over the course of four projects with this family, I really came to love Mario, and I know how proud he was of his sons’ success in carrying his legacy into the next generation.
+His picture continues to hang throughout the restaurant, and a few lions (his favorite) watch over the restaurant, just as he did up until his very last day.

-- Coming very soon, a custom corner banquette with seating for 6, underneath our collection of Murano glass pendants!
-I suspect it will quickly become “the table.”
+- Coming very soon, a custom corner banquette with seating for 6, in the front of the restaurant underneath our collection of Murano glass pendants!
+It’s going to be goooorgeous.

 Limoncello Ristorante, a North Palm Beach restaurant run by a Bolognese man and his two sons, outgrew their 150 seat restaurant and made plans to relocate one block south.
 Their restaurant, famous for the kind of food and hospitality that perhaps only Italians can deliver, had a challenge on their hands.
 During what can only be described as the most delicious discovery phase of my career, I spent several nights dining at their bar, striking up conversation with its fiercely devoted clientele, digging into their many fears about our relocation plans.
 Many were concerned that Limoncello would lose its intimacy, that it would feel like any other chain Italian restaurant, or that they would no longer feel at home in a new space.
 At the same time, the restaurant’s owners were intent on achieving a more modern aesthetic.
 Thus began a project in which I entirely wore out the word “balance.”